ivannissimrch/ivannissimrch/README.md

 ## Mentorship

-I'm fortunate to be working with Martin Stadler my mentor who has been instrumental in my coding journey.
+I'm fortunate to be working with a mentor who has been instrumental in my coding journey.
 Through his guidance, I've been able to:

 *   Improve my problem-solving skills
 *   Develop best practices for writing clean and efficient code